Biden urges UN Security Council to authorise international mission to Haiti

 In October of last year, Haiti’s de facto leader, Prime Minister Ariel Henry, called on the international community to help set up a “specialised armed force” to quell a surge in gang violence that has disrupted daily life for millions of Haitians.

+More than 2,400 people have been killed in Haiti since the start of the year amid rampant gang violence, the UN said earlier this month.

+Gangs control roughly 80 percent of the capital, Port-au-Prince, and violent crimes have soared, including kidnappings for ransom, carjackings, rape and armed theft.

-The request enjoyed the backing of the US and the UN, but a deployment has been stalled for months because no country had agreed to lead such a mission to Haiti.
+The request for an international mission to Haiti enjoyed the backing of the US and the UN, but a deployment has been stalled for months because no country had agreed to lead such a mission to the country.

 Civil society groups also have rejected the prospect of foreign intervention, saying past missions have brought more harm than good, and instead called on countries to bolster the Haitian police force and stem the flow of weapons into the country.